quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 21/12/17 - Looking up past commands in Git Bash

+Holidays are apparently bad for work productivity.
+I learnt this upon coming back yesterday and realizing that I had forgotten how to commit to the Git server's dev branch.
+Silly Ryan.

+If you need to revisit old commands on Git Bash, all you need to type is 'history'.
+This will return the list of commands that you have keyed into the console over time (limited to 500 entries by default).

+If line-by-line archaeology is not your thing, there's always the Ctrl-R shortcut which triggers reverse search.
+Just type in the opening words of the command you're interested in (assuming you can remember that much) to have it appear in the console again.
+However, note that commands which have been keyed in later will appear before those which were added earlier, hence the name 'reverse search'.

 ### 17/12/17 - Removing all files in .gitignore

 Say you commit some code, and then wrote a gitignore file.
 That means some files in the previous commit should be removed from the git indexed and ignore.
 Just run this command and you'll be fine